+The change of seasons creates upper respiratory symptoms and discomfort for allergy sufferers.
+Approximately 50 million Americans suffer from allergies and the numbers continue to rise.
 Allergy sufferers seek relief from a variety of prescription medications, decongestants, and antihistamines, but many find these agents cannot deliver long term relief.
-As a result an increasing number of patients are turning to complementary therapies.
+As a result, an increasing number of patients are turning to complementary therapies.

-In addition to allergies, clinical studies also show that Halotherapy (salt therapy) is beneficial in alleviating the symptoms of asthma, allergic and chronic bronchitis, frequent colds, chronic obstructive pulmonary disease, and a number of sinus issues.
+In addition to allergies, clinical studies show that Halotherapy (salt therapy) is also beneficial in alleviating the symptoms of asthma, allergic and chronic bronchitis, frequent colds, mild chronic obstructive pulmonary disease, and a number of sinus issues.
 Doctors and scientists champion the benefits of salt therapy as a natural, side-effect free, and low cost option to alleviate symptoms, breathe easier, and feel better.